Copyright 2025 Thousand Brains Project

 @property

-return set(self._action_space)
+return self._action_space

-[docs] def get_agent(self, agent_id: AgentID):
+[docs] def get_agent(self, agent_id: AgentID) -> habitat_sim.Agent:

 """Return habitat agent instance."""